 1. White space

 Allow the content (from your visitors perspective) room to breathe.

 2. Boxes, borders & graphical planes

 3. An intuitive search method

-Although not always necessary for comprehension, keeping content within a rigid, consistent structure helps reduce the effort required to process it.
+Although not always necessary for comprehension.
+As a result of keeping content within a consistent structure, it helps reduce the effort required to process it.

 5. Strong information hierarchy

-Establishing a consistent design language using content types (blurbs, excerpts, calls to action).
+Establish a consistent design language, using content types (blurbs, excerpts and call to actions).

 6. Visual hierarchy

-With this is mind it’s all set to be yet another interesting year and one we certainly look forward to with great gusto.
-Don’t forget to keep any eye on our current work in our Website Portfolio where you’ll be able to see for yourself how things are ever changing.
+With this is mind, it’s all set to be yet another interesting year and one we certainly look forward to with great gusto.
+Don’t forget to keep any eye on current work in our Website Portfolio, where you’ll be able to see for yourself how things are ever changing.